About the President

 Under President Underwood’s leadership, Mercer resumed competition in intercollegiate football in 2013 after a 72-year hiatus.
 During the inaugural season, Mercer established a new NCAA Division I record for wins by a start-up program by going 10-2.
 Mercer was admitted to membership in one of the oldest and most prestigious intercollegiate athletic associations when it became a member of the Southern Conference in 2014.

-In 2019, the 100 Black Men of Macon-Middle Georgia presented President Underwood with the Sam Hart, Sr. Community Impact Award, and in 2013 the Greater Macon Chamber of Commerce honored him with its Citizen of the Year Award in recognition of his service to the community.
-The Macon Telegraph in 2016 named him as its Middle Georgian of the Year.
-Georgia Trend magazine has named him among the 100 Most Influential Georgians for 10 consecutive years, from 2013-2022.
+The 100 Black Men of Macon-Middle Georgia has presented President Underwood with the Sam Hart, Sr. Community Impact Award, the Greater Macon Chamber of Commerce has honored him with its Citizen of the Year Award, the Macon Telegraph named him as its Middle Georgian of the Year, Georgia Trend has named him among the 100 Most Influential Georgians for 12 consecutive years, and James magazine has likewise regularly named him among the most influential Georgians.
 He was named in 2014 as recipient of the Leadership Character Award by the Greenleaf Center for Servant Leadership and has served as a member of the NCAA Division I Presidential Advisory Group and as Chair of the Southern Conference President’s Council.